CFL: 7th season

-Costanza returns for his sixth season as the Stamps’ receivers coach.
+Costanza returns for his seventh season as the Stamps’ receivers coach.

-The 2010 Stampeders receiving corps featured three 1,000-yard pass-catchers in Nik Lewis, Romby Bryant and Ken-Yon Rambo.
-It was the first time since 2000 that the Stamps have had a trio of 1,000-yard receivers.
+The 2010 Stampeders receiving corps featured three 1,000-yard pass-catchers in Lewis, Romby Bryant and Ken-Yon Rambo.
+It was the first time since 2000 tthe Stamps featured a trio of 1,000-yard receivers.
 The combined 3,604 yards and 32 touchdowns of Bryant-Lewis-Rambo were the best total of any three teammates in the CFL during the 2010 season and their 240 catches were good for second place.

 In 2009, the Stamps were one of the CFL’s top passing clubs despite injuries to key members of their receiving corps.
 Calgary produced two 1,000-yard receivers in Lewis and league all-star Jeremaine Copeland.